 Canoe Rides

 Canoe rides in Chitwan National Park offer a serene and immersive experience in the heart of nature.
 Drifting along the tranquil waters of the park's rivers and lakes, you navigate through pristine landscapes, surrounded by lush greenery and the symphony of bird calls.
-From the safety of your canoe, you can observe a myriad of aquatic life, including crocodiles, turtles, and colourful bird species that call the park their home.
+From the safety of your canoe, you can observe a myriad of aquatic life, including crocodiles, turtles, and colorful bird species that call the park their home.
 The canoe ride in Chitwan National Park provides a peaceful and enchanting journey that allows you to connect intimately with the park's captivating waterways and wildlife.

 Vulture Breeding Centre